-Here is a list of school holidays in Russia in 2019 and 2020 so that parents in Russia can make family holiday plans and arrange childcare in necessary.
+Here is a list of school holidays in Russia in 2022 and 2023 so that parents in Russia can make family holiday plans and arrange childcare if necessary.

 School holidays in Russia vary according to what type of school your child attends.
 If you are a parent that lives and works in Russia, you will need to check with your child’s school for exact dates so that you can plan accordingly.
 State schools in Russia have a break in each of the four seasons plus an additional break in February for first graders.
 International schools have slightly different timetables.
 All schools also have additional days off throughout the year for nationally observed holidays and school-related events.

 This guide cover all the essentials about school holidays in Russia, and includes the following:

 State and private independent schools have different holiday calendars in Russia.
 State schools in Russia follow a timetable set out by the Ministry of Education, but the regional authorities and schools have some freedom in deciding when holidays fall.
 It is essential to check holiday dates with your school, as they can vary.